NeXTstop Micro‑Plants: Hydrogen at the Speed of Demand

 HXT binding and pending letters of intent

-At least 25 HXT binding and pending letters of intent with existing gas stations will allow building on their sites while HydrogenXT seeks more locations with oil companies and truck stops.
+Binding and pending letters of intent are in place with existing gas stations that will allow building on their sites while HydrogenXT seeks more locations with oil companies and truck stops.